 Two brothers both tried for two different murders on separate occasions where firearms and shootings were involved.
 These cases required careful consideration of complex joint enterprise issues.
 Both were acquitted on the separate occasions they were tried.

-R v LEONARD WILLSHER Lefi was instructed as a Leading Junior
+R v LEONARD WILLSHER Leading Junior

 Mr Willsher’s case begun as an Attempted Murder.
 Together with another he jumped into the victim’s lorry (delivery driver) and drove off whilst the victim was delivering a parcel.
 When the victim saw his lorry being stolen he chased after it in an attempt to stop the driver.
 He managed to step up onto the drivers side footstep and hold on to the drivers door.
 There ensued a struggle with the victim being pushed beneath the wheel of the large articulated lorry.
 He was run over twice.
 Given that the vehicle was a 7 ½ tonne double wheel rear axel lorry, the victim suffered significant and grave injuries which were at the time life threatening and subsequently life changing.

-R v BRADLEY WEBB Lefi was instructed as a leading Junior
+R v BRADLEY WEBB Leading Junior

 Mr Webb was charged with attempted murder having broken into the home of an elderly lady in the middle of the night whilst she was sleeping.
 He then proceeded to steal her jewellery.
 Mr Webb was armed with an axe and in his escape struck her in the head.
 The victim suffered extensive and significant life changing injuries.
 Mr Webb made full admissions when apprehended.
 The sentencing exercise in this case was complex due to Mr Webb’s psychiatric difficulties and mental illness.